Rapid application development for beginners

 What is rapid application development or RAD?

 Conceived in the 1970s but officially introduced by James Martin in 1991, rapid application development is a methodology focusing on developing applications rapidly through frequent iterations and approvals with continuous client feedback.
-By prioritising agile and rapid prototype releases, RAD emphasizes software usability, user feedback, a quick delivery over long-term planning, and a single initial set of requirements for building items like custom apps.
+By prioritizing agile and rapid prototype releases, RAD emphasizes software usability, user feedback, a quick delivery over long-term planning, and a single initial set of requirements for building items like custom apps.
 Enabling faster, nimbler software development, RAD is becoming increasingly popular.

 Key benefits of the RAD methodology are: